eugenioLopezRamos/buscador-chilecompra-frontend/new todo.md

 - Login on mobile looks weird, needs fix
 - Password resets
 - Handle redirects when accessing unauthorized parts of the site (instead of just rendering blank pages)
+- Implement flash messages on all components that need it (such as modify user data etc);
+- Make a reducer for messages so they can be more easily integrated into flashes?
+- Flash formatting (using the new reducer...)

 ## DONE ##
 - Clean up the actions/reducers/etc related to the test fetcher, and thank it for its service